MetaMask/faq/DEVELOPERS.md

 Web3.js is injected into the javascript context.
 Look for this before using your fallback strategy (local node / hosted node + in-dapp id mgmt / read-only / fail).
-You can use the injected web3 directly but best practices is to replace it with **your own version of web3.js** that you have used during development.
+You can use the injected web3 directly, but the best practice is to replace it with **the version of web3.js you used during development**.

 Note that the environmental web3 check is wrapped in a `window.addEventListener('load', ...)` handler.
-This avoids race conditions with web3 injection timing.
+This approach avoids race conditions with web3 injection timing.

 ```js
 window.addEventListener('load', function() {